flexera-public/policy_engine_training/02_hello_world/README.md

 end
 ```

 Policy templates follow a straight-forward structure of code blocks.
-Each block begins with a single line containing the type of block, the name of the block, and the word ?do? to signify that it is a block.
+Each block begins with a single line containing the type of block, the name of the block, and the word `do` to signify that it is a block.
 This code defines a *datasource* block.

 Indented within the block are various fields.
 In this case, we only have one field, *run_script*, that defines a script that this datasource is going to run.
 Once the script runs, the data it produces will be stored in the datasource.